Personal & Scheduled Floating Holiday

 - Your personal holiday must be taken in whole day increments.

-- If you leave the University (either voluntarily or involuntarily) before you use your personal holiday, you will not be compensated for this time.
+- If you leave the University (either voluntarily or involuntarily) before you use your personal holiday, you will not be paid for this time.

 Rules and contract language governing leave for personal holidays vary by employee group.
 Be sure to consult the appropriate governing document.

 - Civil Service Rules, Rule 10—Hours of Work, Overtime, Holidays, Reporting and Callback (pdf)